top of page

 Our Visiting Artists are highly trained, vetted, and passionate about community music education.
 They love what they do and do what they love!

-Festival Chairs
+Festival Chair

 Have questions about the Musical Theatre Festival?
 We have answers!